 The only members of Future's Venture are its charity trustees.
-New trustees are elected at meetings of the charity trustees and retire after 2 years.
 We seek new trustees through the wide networks of existing Board members, and through recommendations based on the skills and expertise we require.
 The trustee body meets as required to agree the charity's programme of activity with a minimum of two meetings a year.
 Trustees are also responsible for assessing artist applications and making grant awards.

-Our newly established Advisory Panel will also be extended in the coming year to allow for a broader range of artist mentors that can meet the needs and challenges of artists we fund, and assist in their development and growth.
+Our Advisory Panel will continue to allow for a broader range of artist mentors that can meet the needs and challenges of artists we fund, and assist in their development and growth.

-The general day to day administration, management of accounts, artists' funds and outward facing communications are undertaken by a freelance Trust Administrator and freelance Finance Manager, both working on a part-time basis.
+The general day to day administration, management of accounts, artists' funds and outward facing communications are undertaken by a freelance Trust Administrator and freelance Finance Manager, both working on a part-time basis, both of whom share the role of Fund Manager.